amazingandyyy/leptin/readme.md

 > Because crypto is different from blockchain

-- Crypto = Blockchain + Transaction + Cryptography = Crypto
 - After building a [blockchain](https://github.com/amazingandyyy/blockchain-in-node) in node, I want to build a crypto which impelement address, signatures, transactions, and broadcasting features.
-- Learning to build a crypto can help us understand **how to customize blockchain state** to match our application needs and really revealed the power of blockchain.
+- Learning to build a crypto can help us understand **how to customize blockchain state** to match our application needs and **revealed the power of blockchain**.

 ## This is a lovely demo for